turcotb9/UC-CS1Labs/README.md

 # UC-CS1Labs
-Repository for UC Labs in CS1021C
+Repository for UC Labs in CS1021C.
+Currently empty as I need to go back and add all the code solution from class.